Airplane Travel with Toddlers: Nine Out-of-the-Box Strategies

 A mother of two rowdy toddlers who are barely two and almost four just spent an entire session of parent coaching with me, crafting a plan to get through a flight with the kids without losing her cool.
 We won’t discuss her husband who gets really tense if the kids act up at all; suffice it to say she’s on her own for managing the children.

 Here are some out-of-the-box strategies she’s going to try:

-- Long before travel day, mom is going to pick seats.
-Instead of putting her and her husband across the aisle from each other, they are going to sit in front and back of each other.
+1) Long before travel day, mom is going to pick seats.
+Instead of putting the parents across the aisle from each other, they are going to sit in front and back of each other.
 Why?
 Because her kids love to kick the seat in front of them.
 This way, the orneriest one will only be kicking her seat, not a stranger’s.

 That’s it.
 After all that, she’ll focus on bedtime stories and getting her daughter to sleep.
 The trip probably won’t go perfectly, but then, many challenges with toddlers don’t.
 But this mom feels more prepared and hopeful and she has some things to focus on to up the odds that at least a good part of the trip goes better than it might have.